Frequently Asked Questions

 Planning & the Advantages of Buying a Timber Log Building

-Yes, as a new Family or Holiday Home or let, it will need to be compliant with current Building Regulations.
+Yes, as a new Family, Retirement or Holiday Home/let, will need to be compliant with current Building Regulations in England and Scotland.
 But don't worry, most Building Regulations are taken care of in the Planning and Construction phases - such as ensuring the correct use of safety glass in windows and doors, electrics, plumbing, etc and of compliance with U Values.

 If your building is below 30 m2 in size then Building Regulations do not normally apply.